Stoneleiker25/Stoneleiker25-international-compliance-case-study/README.md

 - Excel / CSV
 - PowerPoint

-## Project Goals
+## Objectives
+- Answer two regulatory requests:
+  - Cross-currency volume in GBP under the UK Entity
-- Respond to two regulatory requests (cross-currency and same-currency GBP volumes)
+  - Cross- and same-currency volume in GBP under the US Entity
-- Clean and validate raw customer data
+- Clean and prepare customer transaction data
-- Build visual dashboard for analysis
+- Build a dashboard for analysis
-- Deliver business insights and final presentation
+- Present findings with recommendations

-## Key Steps
+## Process
-1. Cleaned CSV data in Excel
+1. Cleaned the raw data in Excel and saved it as CSV
-2. Created SQL view `vw_CleanedGlobalPayCase` for analysis
+2. Imported into SQL Server and created view: `vw_CleanedWiseStudyCase'
-3. Built Power BI dashboard with slicers and charts
+3. Built Power BI dashboard with filters and visuals
-4. Delivered presentation and report with recommendations
+4. Delivered summary in a PowerPoint deck and PDF report

 ## Files Included
-- SQL script
+- `GlobalPay Study Case.sql' – SQL cleaning and analysis
-- Power BI .pbix dashboard
-- Cleaned CSV file
+- `Global Study Case.csv' – Cleaned CSV file
+- `Wise Study Case.pbix' – Power BI dashboard
-- PowerPoint deck
+- `Wise Compliance Case Study.pptx' – Executive slide deck
-- PDF summary report
+- `PayNova Compliance Study.pdf' – Full written summary
+- `Global Case Study - SQL.pdf' – SQL outputs in PDF format

 ## Date
 March 2025

-**Note:** This project is for portfolio/demo purposes only.
-“GlobalPay” is a fictional company name.
+**Note:** The SQL view name retains `Wise` for continuity in development, but all company references are anonymized as “CleanPay” or “Global.”